Treasure Island vs Flamingo: Which Hotel Should You Book in 2026?

 Is Treasure Island better than Flamingo?

-For most travelers, Flamingo is the better choice due to its location and amenities, while Treasure Island is better for quieter, budget-focused stays.
+For most travelers comparing similar rates, Flamingo is the better choice due to its stronger center-Strip location, pool, and more complete resort feel.
+Treasure Island is better for quieter, budget-focused stays, especially when it is meaningfully cheaper.

 Which hotel has the better location?